sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Algorithm Using Dynamic Programming and A](http://thume.ca/2017/06/17/tree-diffing/) : Designing a Tree Diff Algorithm Using Dynamic Programming and A*
 - [Learn Python](https://www.learnpython.org) : Free Interactive Python Tutorial
 - [C++17](https://www.viva64.com/en/b/0533/) : A guide of C++17
-- [The Bash Academy](http://www.bash.academy) : The Bash Academy is an initiative to promote the bash shell language and educate people on its use.
 - [Learn Shell Programming](http://learnshell.org) : This website is intended for everyone who wishes to learn programming with Unix/Linux shell interpreters.
 - [Java tutorial](https://hackr.io/tutorials/learn-java) : A programming community & a great place to find the best online programming courses and tutorials.
 - [Explain Shell](https://explainshell.com/): Match command-line arguments to their help text